nimbix/jarvice-helm/ExternalService.md

 1. The user-specified tag is case sensitive.
 2. Per the syntax and character set rules referred to above, the entire value must be 63 characters or less, including the JARVICE user name and the tag.
 3. If a user launches multiple jobs with the same tag specification, and a load balancer service is used, this becomes the "Single endpoint --> mode 1 or 2 across multiple jobs" mode.
+4. If using multi-tenant network policies, the service must adhere to the rules configured for external load balancers and ingress controllers.
+See [JARVICE Multi-tenant Overview](MultiTenant.md) for details.

 ## End-user Configuration